Alfresco/docs-alfresco/content-services/latest/develop/reference/web-scripts-ref.md

 title: Web Scripts Reference
 ---

-Web scripts provide a unique way to programmatically interact with the Alfresco Content Services server.
-Unlike other interfaces exposed by Alfresco Content Services, web scripts offer a RESTful API for the content residing in the repository.
+Web scripts provide a unique way to programmatically interact with the Content Services server.
+Unlike other interfaces exposed by Content Services, web scripts offer a RESTful API for the content residing in the repository.
 The REST (Representational State Transfer) web architecture is based on HTTP requests and responses, URIs (Uniform Resource Identifiers), and document types.

 Web scripts let you implement your own RESTful API without tooling or Java knowledge, requiring only a text editor.
-This approach to developing an Alfresco Content Services API means that web scripts offer many advantages over existing technologies, including ease and speed of development, and flexibility in API design.
-By focusing on the RESTful architectural style, web scripts let you build custom URI-identified and HTTP accessible content management web services backed by the Alfresco Content Services server.
+This approach to developing an Content Services API means that web scripts offer many advantages over existing technologies, including ease and speed of development, and flexibility in API design.
+By focusing on the RESTful architectural style, web scripts let you build custom URI-identified and HTTP accessible content management web services backed by the Content Services server.

 Web scripts provide RESTful access to content held within your repository.
 You can place controls on your content to manage it and provide uniform access for a wide variety of client applications and services, such as a browser, portal,